lincolntracy/lincoln_mainroad_ver2/content/posts/first-quarter-margins.md

 Three goals to Charlie Curnow in the first eight minutes after half time kickstarted Carlton’s second-half fightback, with the Blues going on win by a point courtesy of a clutch Harry McKay goal in the 29th minute of the last quarter.

 ![full-table](/img/content/posts/full-table.png)

+---

+*The timeframe of this stat is limited based on what data are freely/easily available and/or accessible.
+Please don’t hesitate to contact me if you spot any errors in what I have presented.
+As always, apologies to anyone who has already looked at this stat!*